strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 ```

 And somewhere there, after the `java` keyword, you should see the options passed to the Java application.
-If you do not see the system property there, you should probably double check the configuration to make sure that you didn't make any typos and that the YAML is correctly aligned.
+If you do not see the system property, you should probably double check the configuration to make sure that you didn't make any typos and that the YAML is correctly aligned.

 ## Conclusion

-Bugs and CVEs are inseparable part of any software project.
+Bugs and CVEs are an inseparable part of any software project.
 We all hope that another CVE which is as critical and as widespread as this doesn't show up for a long time.
-But there will be for sure new bugs and new CVEs.
+But there will always be new bugs and CVEs.

-When you have concerns about any CVEs affecting the Strimzi dependencies or container images, feel free to get in touch with us over our [mailing list](https://lists.cncf.io/g/cncf-strimzi-users/topics), [Slack](https://slack.cncf.io/) or on [GitHub](https://github.com/strimzi/strimzi-kafka-operator/discussions).
+When you have concerns about any CVEs affecting the Strimzi dependencies or container images, feel free to get in touch with us through our [mailing list](https://lists.cncf.io/g/cncf-strimzi-users/topics), [Slack channel](https://slack.cncf.io/), or on [GitHub discussions](https://github.com/strimzi/strimzi-kafka-operator/discussions).
-Following these channels will also help to get information about new issues as quickly as possible.
+Following these channels will also help you to get information about any new issues as quickly as possible.

 If you think there is a CVE directly in the Strimzi code itself, you can also contact us privately by sending email to the maintainers mailing list [cncf-strimzi-maintainers@lists.cncf.io](mailto:cncf-strimzi-maintainers@lists.cncf.io).